Clan Menzies: Origins of the Clan

-Mesnieres in Normandy was the original home of the Norman family who were found in England by the name of Manners and who were the ancestors of the Dukes of Rutland in England.
+Mesnières in Normandy was the original home of the Norman family who were found in England by the name of Manners and who were the ancestors of the Dukes of Rutland in England.
 Sir Robert de Myneris appeared in the court of Alexander II of Scotland where he received royal patronage, rising to become a chamberlain in 1249.
 Sir Robert received grants for lands in Glen Lyon and Atholl.
 These grants were further reinforced by a grant to his son Alexander of Strathtay in 1296.
 Alexander also acquired the lands of Weem and married Egida, a daughter of James Stewart, 5th High Steward of Scotland.
-The Clan Motto originates from the Battle of Teba (1330), at which Chief Lord Robert the Menzies first uttered the phrase in response to a call to action by Sir James Douglas, and the Clan Crest originates from that battle as well.
+The Clan Motto supposedly originates from the Battle of Teba (1330), at which Chief Lord Robert the Menzies allegedly first uttered the phrase in response to a call to action by Sir James Douglas, and the Clan Crest originates from that battle as well.